jorgio-castello/TripsToday-Proxy/README.md

 ![Itinerary](https://media.giphy.com/media/giQD4BIGMxgG6ZRkqw/giphy.gif)

 ## Getting Started
-Please clone the repos below and follow their respective Getting Started details.
+> Please clone the repos in the related projects section below and follow their respective Getting Started details.

 After the individual services' are running, start this proxy serve with the following:

 Install dependencies:
 ```